bruceJin0801/Artist/README.md

 # Artist
 The main area of your drawing program is a canvas where users can draw shapes.
 Users can select a shape from the list on the side, specify colour, border thickness and style, then use their mouse to draw that shape on the canvas.

-Your drawing program will have the following layout and features:

-A menu bar containing the following menus and menu items:

 <h2>File:</h2>

 <ins>**New:**</ins> create a new blank drawing (and prompt the user to save if the current drawing is unsaved).